There are three types of domestic goats—those used for dairy, meat and fiber—and more than 200 recognized domestic breeds.

 Some goats are polled, or genetically hornless.
 Others may have scimitar- or corkscrew-type horns, but many are dehorned at an early age to prevent injury to other goats and handlers.
 Certain breeds have straight noses, while others have convex or slightly dished noses.
 Their ears may be erect or drooping and vary in size.

-The Zoo exhibits two different goat breeds: Nigerian dwarves and San Clemente Island goats.
-Nigerian dwarves were first registered by the International Dairy Goat Registry in 1981.
+The Zoo exhibits Nigerian dwarf goats.
+Nigerian dwarf goats were first registered by the International Dairy Goat Registry in 1981.
 They are the only true miniature goat breed of the dairy type and have features similar to those of other dairy goat breeds, only smaller.
 Their face is straight or slightly dished, and their ears are upright and alert.
 They have straight, short-to-medium length hair and come in many colors, the most common being black, brown and gold.
 White markings, spots and other color combinations are also common.

 The goat is one of the smallest domesticated ruminants.
 Goats vary from as little as 20 pounds (9.1 kg) in weight and 18 inches (45.7 cm) tall in the mature female dwarf goat, to 250 pounds (113.5 kg) and 42 inches (106.7 cm) in height for Indian Jamnapari, Swiss Saanen, and Alpine.